termux/termux-gui/Protocol.md

     - value: whether or not the Activity is finishing
   - stop
     - value: whether or not the Activity is finishing
-  - destroy
+  - destroy:
-    - value: whether or not the Activity is finishing
+    - value: whether or not the Activity is finishing.
+Only for destroy this is guaranteed to be accurate.
+The previous events may not report that.
+So if you want to save state when the Activity is destroyed, request that state when it is stopped instead.
 - Custom events:
   - recitem: The plugin needs an item for a RecyclerView
     - value: